Loading...

 tar -cvf project.tar project/

-tar creates a single archive container without compression. -c creates the archive, -v shows what is added, and -f names the output file.
+-c creates the archive, -v prints what is added, and -f names the output file.
+This produces a single tarball without compression.

 project/